psyklopp/AdityaBhardwaj-dev/content/posts/learning-linux-devops.md

 Of course, I will not be able to do that just now.
 The rep told me to keep up with the updates on the NIX website and apply for the same course after I graduate.

 I was a little sad as I really wanted to do this course.
 But on the information page on NIX, they have shared a neat document that is full of resources for learning DevOps and Linux administration.

+Link to the document: [Recommended reading for learning Linux/DevOps](https://nixstech.com/wp-content/uploads/2023/01/DevOps.pdf)
-I think I will go ahead and start studying from the list.

-`Something is better than nothing!`
+I think I will go ahead and start studying from the list. `Something is better than nothing!`

+* I saw the updated post and noticed that the images are nearly impossible to view properly.
+While they don't show anything very important, I will take care about this from now on and make sure that they are legible.

 -----